wildfly-extras/wildfly-camel-examples/camel-jms-mdb/README.md

 To run the example.

-1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-full-camel.xml`
+1. Start the application server in standalone mode `${JBOSS_HOME}/bin/standalone.sh -c standalone-camel.xml`
 2. Build and deploy the project `mvn install -Pdeploy`

 Testing Camel JMS